-The family is anxiously awaiting the arrival of Ida and Carl’s son, Homer, and his fiancée, Myrtle Brown.
-Homer and Myrtle have been engaged for seven years and dated for five years before that.
-It’s difficult to believe, but this will be the first time anyone in the family has met her.
-It seems a happy, simple, situation, but trouble ensues as two of the sisters begin to question their lives and decide to make some changes before it is too late.
+The family is anxiously awaiting the arrival of Ida and Carl’s son, Homer, and his fiancee, Myrtle.
+Homer and Myrtle have been engaged for seven years and it’s difficult to believe, but this will be the first time anyone in the family has met her!

 AARONETTA (ARRY) GIBBS: An “old maid”, living with sister Cora and her husband Thor.
-She is disappointed and angry about her life’s situation and is jealous of Cora.
-She harbors a family secret.
+Disappointed about her life situation and jealous of Cora, she harbors a family secret.

-CORA SWANSON: Married to Thor; she and her husband took in Arry when she had nowhere else to go.
-Sometimes Cora regrets this decision.
+CORA SWANSON: Married to Thor; she and her husband took in Arry when she had nowhere else to go, and sometimes regret this decision.

 ESTHER CRAMPTON: Married to David.
-On David’s insistence, they live a few streets away from her sisters.
-Esther is initially cowered by her domineering husband, but eventually discovers that she is made of sterner stuff.
+Lives a few streets away from her sisters, and often cowered by her domineering husband, but may discover she is made of sterner stuff.

-IDA BOLTON: Lives next door to Cora and Thor, with her husband Carl and son Homer.
-She worries about Homer and wants to see him married and settled down.
+IDA BOLTON: Married to Carl.
+Lives next door to Cora and Thor, she worries about her son Homer and wants to see him married and settled down.

-CARL BOLTON: Loves his wife and son but is dissatisfied with his lot in life.
-Has “spells” (akin to panic attacks) from time to time.
+CARL BOLTON: Loves his wife and son but dissatisfied with his lot in life.
+Has “spells” (panic attacks) from time to time.

 DAVID CRAMPTON: Unfailingly polite and soft-spoken, but sarcastic, caustic, and something of a tyrant.
 Wants little to do with the rest of the family.